aklinker1/github-better-line-counts/README.md

 - `package-lock.json`
 - `yarn.lock`

+### How does this work?

+The extension uses the Github API to load information about your PR, then recalculates the diff, subtracting known generated files.

 ## Roadmap

-- [x] `v1.0.0`: Subtract a hardcoded list of generated files from PR diffs
+- [x] `v1.0.0` Subtract a hardcoded list of generated files from PR diffs as POC
 - [ ] Support private repos via GitHub PAT
 - [ ] Make the list based off your `.gitattributes`
-- [ ] Recalculate the diff boxes next to the count
+- [ ] Recalculate the 5 diff boxes next to the count

 That's it.
-Very simple, targetted extension for fixing 1 problem with GitHub.
+Very simple, targeted extension for fixing 1 problem with GitHub.

-## How does this work?

-The extension uses the Github API to load information about your PR, then recalculates the diff, subtracting known generated files.

 ## Development